 Her body twisted, a fresh foreign reflex, and her shoulder blade, the precise tip of it, landed on one of the wooden wall’s seams.
 There was a weakness there, too small to see and too small for ordinary men and women to find, but the assistant’s tool knew the way.
 Bombi and Hieron disappeared into the wall like phantoms.

 Her eyes adjusted quickly to the darkness, much quicker than her prisoner’s.
 The tool makes you better at everything.
 It made my eyes find the light faster!
-Her sword had gone out when it passed through the wall, thanks to a moment with no air, but she reignited it inside the hollow space of the wall.
+Her sword had gone out when it passed through the wall, thanks to a moment with no air, but she reignited it inside the hollow space.
 Hieron’s face was right there, covered in sweat and dripping fear.
 He may use a strat or two, but he doesn’t like being in here.
 Perhaps a man as big as this is afraid of tight spaces.

 “As I was saying, I have a question for you,” she repeated.
 They were alone now, with just his embarrassingly rabbit-like breathing and the crackle of her sword.
 Alone with the musty woody smell of the wall.
 “I am a slave on my original track.
 If I do what the world tells me I will bend under the finery of others, for decades, bear fruit doomed to the same, and then die.
 Is this what I deserve?
 Is this what’s right for me?”
 She waited for his answer.
 She knew she couldn’t kill him permanently, but he did not look thrilled about the pain of death.
 His face was still full of fear.
 Yet, his rigid principles would not bend.